cloud-platforms-streaming/streaming-tools/obs/README.md

 ### Breaks, in stream commercials, etc.

 Breaks are often a thing in longer lives streams.
-The a psychological theory that 50 minutes of instruction followed by a ten minute break is a solid way to provide instruction in emersive environments.
-Twitch is not a fully emersive environment, but breaks are often expected during longer Twitch streams
+The a psychological theory that 50 minutes of instruction followed by a ten minute break is a solid way to provide instruction in immersive environments.
+Twitch is not a fully immersive environment, but breaks are often expected during longer Twitch streams

 There is a "[Be Right Back](obs/assets/OpenShift_Twitch_BRB.mp4)" animation for use here if you want to take a break, change the OBS scene to Break.